tqx2012/Team15/README.md

 Change your current directory into the project directory.

+Using our link hosted on Github pages: https://tqx2012.github.io/Team15/

 Run `python -m SimpleHTTPServer` (or `python -m http.server` for Python 3) in a terminal in the same directory as your HTML file.

 Visit `localhost:8000` and you will see the VR environment loaded up in the browser.